 Also called the European session, it is the most important one of them all.
 Despite conventional wisdom, London is the major financial center in the world and not New York.

 Daily, the volume traded in London exceeds the one in New York, making the amounts cleared absolutely impressive.

 It is during the London session when critical economic releases out of major economies come out.
 The United Kingdom and the Eurozone are home to one of the most significant economic blocks in the world, and the news coming out can quickly move the currency market.

 The London session is perfect both for scalping and swing trading.
 Traders can easily reach risk-reward ratios of 1:2 or even more during the London session, especially in sessions when vital economic data comes out.

 The North American Session

 Also called the New-York session, it takes center stage especially when the Federal Reserve of the United States (the Fed) holds its regular meetings.
 During the early New York trading hours, volatility reaches extreme points.

 For a few hours, the London and the New York sessions overlap, making it a volatile trading environment.
 If there’s a moment during the trading day that’s important, this is the one, and the central fixing of the day comes during these trading hours.

 Because trading is a game of probabilities, the idea is to have the best plan according to what the market is likely to do.
 For instance, during the Asian session, it is OK to expect a hundred pips moves, but the chances are that the market will range.
 Hence, traders use scalping techniques and trade larger volumes on smaller targets.

-On the other hand, the London and New York sessions are so animated and volatile that the trading volume decreases.
+On the other hand, the London and New York Forex session times are so animated and volatile that the trading volume decreases.
 Traders use scaling techniques (open various positions at different levels so that they get a better average) and indicators that allow riding intraday trends (e.g., moving averages).